google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 ```

 You do not need to try to understand all of the SPIR-V assembly,
-but you can get an idea of the low-level nature of SPIR-V:
+but you can get an idea of the low-level nature of SPIR-V; for example:

 * The `%4 = OpFunction %2 None %3` instruction is the `main` function entry point.
 * The `OpStore %9 %12` instruction writes the color red (`%12`) to the output variable (`%9`).